onap/vnfrqts-requirements/docs/Chapter8.rst

 R-26881 The xNF provider **MUST** provide the binaries and images needed to instantiate the xNF (xNF and VNFC images).

-R-96634 The VNF provider **MUST** describe scaling capabilities to manage scaling characteristics of the VNF.
+R-96634 The xNF provider **MUST** describe scaling capabilities to manage scaling characteristics of the xNF.

 R-43958 The xNF Package **MUST** include documentation describing the tests that were conducted by the xNF providor and the test results.